Zhiyu-Song/Doctor-Hospital-Assignment/Project_plan.md

 We will compare KM with the greedy baseline using synthetic preference matrices under different hospital capacity distributions.

+Each doctor assigns a preference score to every hospital, where a higher score indicates a stronger preference.
+The score obtained by a doctor is the preference score of their assigned hospital.

 We will evaluate:

-* **Average preference rank** — primary metric; lower is better.
+* **Total Preference Score** — primary metric; the sum of preference scores received by all doctors.
+Higher is better.
-* **First-choice assignment rate** — percentage receiving their top choice; higher is better.
+* **First-choice assignment rate** — percentage of doctors assigned to their highest-scoring hospital.
+Higher is better.
-* **Top-2 assignment rate** — percentage receiving a top-two choice; higher is better.
+* **Top-2 assignment rate** — percentage of doctors assigned to one of their two highest-scoring hospitals.
+Higher is better.
-* **Worst assigned rank** — highest rank assigned to any doctor; lower is better.
+* **Worst assigned score** — minimum preference score received by any doctor.
+Higher is better.
 * **Runtime** — computational cost as problem size increases.

-We will test different numbers of doctors and hospitals, balanced and uneven hospital capacities, and different levels of competition for popular hospitals.
+We will test different numbers of doctors and hospitals, balanced and uneven hospital capacities, and different levels of competition for highly preferred hospitals.
 ## 4. Limitations and Extensions

 The current model does not consider hospital preferences, doctor specialties, geographic constraints, fairness, or incomplete/uncertain preferences.
 Future extensions could incorporate eligibility constraints, hospital priorities, fairness objectives, or weighted preference functions.